dkuntz811/githubchallenge_kickoff/README.md

 Reviewd weekend 4 and 5 with Danny.
 Two Assessments to redo.

 Beginning of Pi.
 Will continue to explore Angular.
 React next.

+#Derek Banas-Angular Intro

+Modules: represent components in application-easier to resue code in other apps.

+Directives: allows you to bind data to html elements.

+Scope: data generated on the server or client side using JS code. allows for data binding Scope = data When data changes on the html side it will change on the model side.
+When it changes on the model side it will change on the html side == two way data binding.

+Model, View, Whatever:
+Model = data e.g. var firstname = "Dave";
+View: = html e.g. <h1>Dave</h1>

+The Model and the View are bound.

+With Angular when you build an app, there are elements that don't pollute the global namespace.
+    variables and functions don't collide and contradict variables and functions written elsewhere.